 Both Moldova and Ukraine signed Association Agreements with the EU in 2014.
-This marked a new stage in the development of the EU’s bilateral relations with these two countries, aiming at political association and economic integration, and leaving the way open for further progressive developments.
+This marked a new stage in the development of the EU’s bilateral relations with both countries, aiming at political association and economic integration.

 Who we are?

 The European Union Border Assistance Mission to Moldova and Ukraine (EUBAM) was launched in 2005.
 It promotes border control and customs norms and practices that meet EU standards and serve the needs of its two partner countries.
 It is an advisory, technical body with the Headhunters in Odesa (Ukraine).
 A Memorandum of Understanding signed by the European Commission and the Governments of Moldova and Ukraine in late 2005 is the legal basis for EUBAM, while an Advisory Board acts as the Mission’s governing body.
 The mandate of the Mission has already been extended five times (in 2007, 2009, 2011, 2015 and 2017), with the current mandate expiring on 30 November 2020.